ChrisPelatari/chrispelatari.github.io/_posts/2023-03-08-my-journey-to-setting-up-a-local-development-mastodon-instance.md

 I wanted to build something from scratch, and I wanted to do it in a way that I could share with others.
 I also wanted to do it in a way that I could use to demonstrate my skills to potential employers.

 So I decided to build a local development instance of [Mastodon](https://joinmastodon.org/); a free, open-source social network.
 I've been using Mastodon for a few months now, and I really like it.
 It currently feels like 2008-2010 Twitter, when it was still fun and interesting.
-> And not run by a narcissicist.
+> And not run by Elon Musk.

 It was not an easy task, but I learned a lot along the way.
 I'm going to share my journey with you, and hopefully you'll find it useful.